British Army uniform and equipment in World War I: 1914 Pattern Leather Equipment

 On the outbreak of war, it became clear that the Mills Equipment Company would be quite unable to keep up with the sudden demand for webbing.
 Therefore, a version of the 1908 equipment was designed to be made in leather, as both Britain and the USA had large leather working industries with excess capacity.
 The leather was coloured with either a brown or khaki finish, and the packs and haversacks were made from canvas.
 It was originally intended that the leather equipment would be used by units in training or on home service, and that it would be exchanged for webbing before going on active service.
 However, in practice, reinforcement drafts and sometimes whole battalions would arrive at the front line still with their leather equipment.

 Pith helmet

 The Pith helmet is a lightweight helmet made of cork or pith, with a cloth cover, designed to shade the wearer's head from the sun.
-They were widely worn during World War I by British Empire troops fighting in the Middle East and Africa.
-It also had a wide pocket on the outer helmet.
+The type used in the First World War was the 1902 Wolseley pattern helmet.
+They were widely worn by British Empire troops fighting in the Middle East and Africa.
+It had a wide pocket on the outer helmet.